hernantz/blog/content/one-configpy-to-config-all.md

    for example, uses Ruby for it's `Vagrantfile`, it is a bummer to have to learn the syntax of a language just to use a tool.
-4. Since config files are not executable, they can partially override other config files in a line of hierarchy, as oposed to `.vimrc` files for example, that are executable and have to be *forked* to be adapted and a base config cannot be shared for all users in the system).
+4. Since config files are not executable, they can partially override other config files in a line of hierarchy, as opposed to `.vimrc` files for example, that are executable and have to be *forked* to be adapted and a base config cannot be shared for all users in the system).